JorPan/Chess/README.md

 # Chess, you say?!

-This app utilizes chessboardjsx and chess.js to create a very mediocre chess opponent.
+This app utilizes chessboardjsx and chess.js to create a very sub-par chess opponent.

 Clone this repo, open it in your code editor, run "npm i" to install dependencies, and "npm start" to play.